 Medication: In accordance with district policy, HTSACC staff is not permitted to dispense medication to the children at any of the HTSACC programs.
 Should a child require medication during the day, we suggest that the parent administer the medication at home before and after the program hours.
 The only exception to this is the EpiPen, and the child must have a care plan on file with the school nurse and provide all required documentation.
 During the camp program, should medication need to be administered due to medical conditions, the parent/guardian must come directly to the program to administer it to their child.

 Children are not permitted to self-administer medication unless specific medical criteria (e.g. epi-pens for allergies, asthma) are met and the necessary paperwork is submitted to the school nurse.
 The nurse will consult with the HTSACC staff.

-There is no transportation provided by the district to and from any HTSACC school year programs.
-If your child attends the ESY program during the summer and is registered for Camp HTSACC, a shuttle will be provided between BMS and MJS while the school program is in session.
+There is no transportation provided by the district to and from any HTSACC program.
+If your child attends the ESY program during the summer and is registered for Camp HTSACC, a shuttle will be provided between BMS and MJS while the program is in session.